Benjamin Clementine

-Born and raised in London, England, Clementine later moved to Paris, France, where he experienced homelessness for a time.
+Born and raised in London, Clementine later moved to Paris, where he experienced homelessness for a time.
 After moving back to London, he released his debut album At Least for Now, which won the 2015 Mercury Prize.
 In February 2019 he was named a Knight of the Order of Arts and Letters by the French government, in recognition of his contribution to the arts.

-A number of critics have described him as becoming one of the great singer-songwriters of his generation, and the future sound of London, whilst struggling to place his music in any one genre.
+Critics have described him as becoming one of the great singer-songwriters of his generation, and the future sound of London, whilst struggling to place his music in any one genre.
 Clementine's compositions are musically incisive and attuned to the issues of life but also poetic, mixing revolt with love and melancholy, sophisticated lyricism with slang and shouts, and rhyming verse with prose monologues.
 He often performs topless and barefoot onstage, dressed entirely in black or dark grey, with a long, wool trench coat.

 Early life

-The youngest of five children, Benjamin Clementine grew up in a middle-class family in Edmonton, London, with his strict Roman Catholic grandmother.
+The youngest of five children, born to parents of Ghanaian descent, Benjamin Clementine grew up in Edmonton, London, with his strict Roman Catholic grandmother.
 After she died, he moved in with his parents.

 The family acquired a piano when Clementine was 11, and Benjamin played it when he could, but his father, who had hoped his son would study law, forbade him to spend time with musical instruments.
 Clementine could not read sheet music, but in a few months, he started imitating the work of classic composers Erik Satie and Claude Debussy, learned from listening to Classic FM on the radio after "becoming bored" with pop music, and continued to play discreetly for the next five years until his parents' divorce.